Rapid Mixing of Geodesic Walks on Manifolds with Positive Curvature: Introduction

 We believe our $\mathcal{O}^*\left(\frac{\mathfrak{M}_2}{\mathfrak{m}_2}\right)$ bound on the mixing time of the geodesic walk is the first dimensionless mixing time bound for an implementable Markov chain with uniform stationary distribution on bounded-positive curvature manifolds in general, and convex body boundaries in particular.
 One reason our bound does not depend on the dimension is that, in contrast to previously-proposed algorithms, the geodesic walk can take long steps whose length is independent of the dimension.
-For comparison, the best existing bound that we know of is given for the ``billiards walk" studied in \cite{billiards}, which is shown to have mixing time of $\mathcal{O}^*\left(d^2\cdot \frac{\mathfrak{M}_2}{\mathfrak{m}_2}\right)$.\footnote{Note that the bound in \cite{billiards} is better for chains with a bound on the diameter of $\mathcal{K}$ that is much smaller than $\frac{2}{\sqrt{\mathfrak{m}_2}}$, while our bound is better in higher dimensions and when the bound on the inner radius of curvature of $\mathcal{K}$ is much smaller than $\frac{1}{\sqrt{\mathfrak{M}_2}}$.
-Also, a practical implementation of the geodesic walk requires additional computational costs that depend on the method used to approximate geodesics.}
+For comparison, the best existing bound that we know of is given for the ``billiards walk" studied in \cite{billiards}, which is shown to have mixing time of $\mathcal{O}^*\left(d^2\cdot \frac{\mathfrak{M}_2}{\mathfrak{m}_2}\right)$ (See Remark \ref{rem:billiards}).
+That walk cannot mix quickly in high dimensions, even if $\mathcal{M}$ is the surface of a sphere, because the typical step size is $\mathcal{O}(\frac{1}{\sqrt{d}})$.